 Live and work in the Twin Cities

 In the metro area alone, there are 950 lakes and 136,900 acres of parkland.
 Popular activities include golfing, boating, hiking, fishing, snowboarding and cross-country skiing.
-Minneapolis' famed skyway system connects 69 blocks downtown — nearly 11 miles — so it's possible to eat, work and shop without going outside.
+Minneapolis' famed skyway system connects 80 city blocks downtown — nearly 10 miles — so it's possible to eat, work, shop, bank, go to the gym or see a doctor without going outside.

 What's your sport?

 Minnesota is home to six professional sports teams: the Vikings, Twins, Wild, Timberwolves, Lynx and United FC.
 The University of Minnesota teams can keep you entertained with college sports and our minor league baseball team, the St. Paul Saints, is a popular summertime draw.